rafael2k/ppkb-layouts/README.md

 Follow the install instructions from [https://github.com/samvel1024/kbct](https://github.com/samvel1024/kbct).
 To compile from source, install [Rust](https://www.rust-lang.org/tools/install) by running the command on that site if you haven’t already.
 Then execute the install block [here](https://github.com/samvel1024/kbct#installation).

 Modifying and making layouts is simple.
 Refer to [https://github.com/samvel1024/kbct#configuration](https://github.com/samvel1024/kbct#configuration).
 The the keyboard name you have to use is “PinePhone Keyboard”.

-Note that kbct layers do not have the bug of getting keys stuck like the PPKB drivers.
-The one kbct layout that is currently featured in this repository takes the scan codes as defined by the `full-improved` kernel driver and adds a scan code-based fn layer with the same scan codes as the `full` userspace or kernel driver, just to remove the stuck key bug and to cirvumvent the bug described in the last paragraph of [General xkb Usage](#general-usage).

 ## Troubleshooting